 The Meridional Overturning Circulation (MOC) modulates climate on seasonal to millennial timescales via its meridional transport of freshwater, heat and carbon through the global ocean (Buckley & Marshall, 2016; Rahmstorf, 2015; Weijer et al., 2019).
 It is therefore important to understand how the Atlantic MOC (AMOC), which dominates the upper cell of the global MOC, is changing.
-Changes in overturning in the South Atlantic are particularly important because they play a crucial role in determining the pathways of the global overturning circulation (Baker et al., 2021, 2020; Xu et al., 2022; Nadeau and Jansen, 2020), while freshwater transports in the South Atlantic impact the stability of the AMOC (Garzoli & Matano, 2011; Hawkins et al., 2011; Weijer et al., 2002, 2019).
+Changes in overturning in the South Atlantic are particularly important because they play a crucial role in determining the pathways of the global overturning circulation (Baker et al., 2020, 2021; Nadeau & Jansen, 2020; Xu et al., 2022), while freshwater transports in the South Atlantic impact the stability of the AMOC (Garzoli & Matano, 2011; Hawkins et al., 2011; Weijer et al., 2002, 2019).
 Transport changes here could determine the rate at which the AMOC weakens in response to increased greenhouse gas emissions (Weijer et al., 2020; Collins et al. 2019), beyond the weakening that may have already occurred over the past century (Caesar et al., 2018; Rahmstorf, 2015; Thornalley et al., 2018).

-From September 2013 to July 2017, the expanded nine-site South Atlantic Meridional Overturning Circulation - Basin-wide Array (SAMBA) (Fig. 1) has collected measurements from which both daily meridional transports of heat and volume across 34.5°S can be estimated (Kersalé et al., 2020, 2021).
-Volume transports were also estimated during 2009-2010 using the two-site pilot configuration of the SAMBA array (Meinen et al., 2013, 2018).
-These studies have improved our understanding of the variability of the overturning circulation and

-65 meridional heat transport (MHT) in this region.
-The SAMBA array has improved mooring coverage since 2021 (Chidichimo et al., 2023), but data recorded after 2017 have yet to be incorporated into published AMOC or MHT estimates.
+From September 2013 to July 2017, the expanded nine-site South Atlantic Meridional Overturning Circulation - 60 Basin-wide Array (SAMBA) (Fig 1) has collected measurements from which both daily meridional transports of heat and volume across 34.5°S can be estimated (Kersalé et al., 2020, 2021).
+Volume transports were also estimated during 2009-2010 using the less variable two-site pilot configuration of the SAMBA array (Meinen et al., 2013, 2018).
+These studies have improved our understanding of the variability of the overturning circulation and meridional heat transport (MHT) in this region.
+The SAMBA array has improved mooring coverage, since 2019, but data from these new sites have yet to be incorporated into AMOC estimates.